 Having a machine that's simple to use will help you enjoy the experience and you'll be more likely to use it and stick with your fitness routine.

 When choosing the best elliptical machines, we made sure to choose those that were easier to set up and use.
 Some are even foldable and space-efficient.
-However, the goal is to offer the best machines that are easy to use so you can spend more time working on your body and less time trying to figure out how.
+However, the goal is to offer the top machines that are easy to use so you can spend more time working on your body and less time trying to figure out how.

 An easy to set up and use elliptical machine is going to offer user-friendly controls and clear instructions.
 Monitors and screens should be easy to read and use as well.
 There shouldn’t be any technical interference when you are trying to hit those health goals, especially when you’ve invested in more expensive equipment like an elliptical.

-Using consumer feedback and researching what people were looking for in the best elliptical machines guided us to choose machines with good resistance guides as well.
+Using consumer feedback and researching what people were looking for in the top-rated elliptical machines guided us to choose machines with good resistance guides as well.
 You want a good range for different style workouts that don’t lag or cause too much force to be needed to rotate the elliptical.
 This was a huge factor to a lot of consumers, therefore we took it pretty seriously.

 Another overlooked part of the Ease of Use criteria is maintenance.
 Things happen and machines aren't always the easiest to send back to the manufacturer although most come with some sort of warranty.
 We chose elliptical machines that needed very little repair and those that when needed, were very easy to fix.

+While reading elliptical trainer reviews and considering to buy one for your home gym, remember to think about the size and space.
 Before shopping be sure to measure the space you want to put the machine to make sure the one you want can fit.